reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 #### Filtering

 Syntactically, filtering between the two APIs is largely unchanged.
-For example, the `filter` parameter continues to use the [SCIM filter expressions](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for expressing which events to return by constraining attribute values by various operators.
+For example, the `filter` parameter continues to use the [SCIM filter expressions](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for specifying which events to return by constraining attribute values with various operators.
 However, the allowable attribute that can be searched is now almost unrestricted.
 Outside of `published`, any model attribute that exists can be queried.
 The following filter illustrates an expression that constrains the value of a sub-attribute:

 ```groovy
 filter=debugContext.debugData.requestUri eq "/login/do-login"